yannikschnitzer/Branching-Bisimulation-Learning/README.md

   - `-d DATASET`, `--dataset DATASET`:
                         The dataset of benchmarks to evaluate.
 Possible values: 'clock', 'term', 'nd-inf', 'nd-fin', 'nd-inf-t2'.

   - `-t TOOL`, `--tool TOOL`:  The tool to run on the experiments.
-Possible values are: 'nuxmv-ic3', 'nuxmv-bdd', 'cpa', 'ultimate', 'bisimulation-learning'
+Possible values are: 'nuxmv-ic3', 'nuxmv-bdd', 'cpa', 'ultimate', 'bisimulation-learning' ('bisimulation-learning' can also be 'bl' for short).

   - `-f FORMULA`, `--formula FORMULA`:
                         The formula to evaluate on the experiments.
 On 'clock' and 'term' datasets only.
 Not available on 'bisimulation-learning'.
 Please refer on the help